vxgscs/zpcso/README.md

 - CS BOTS
 - YaPB
+- PodBot
-- PodBot ( Bug In Xash3D: Disconnect After Bot Killed You )
+( Bug In Xash3D: Disconnect After Bot Killed You )
-- SyPB ( Not Work In Termux Box )
+- SyPB ( Not Work In Termux Box Got Crashed Server )
+- EBots
-- EBots ( Work In Termux Box With Old Version I Guess... )
+( Work In Termux Box With Old Version I Guess... )

 > Link Has Not Released Right Now